Vika1990Z/Vika1990Z.github.io/ventus/content/products/network/subnets.md

 After these steps, the newly created Subnet will be added to the *Subnets page*:

 ## Edit Subnet
-To edit a Subnet do the following:
+To edit the Subnet, do the following:
-- identify the Subnet that you want to edit on the *Subnets page*;
+- identify the Subnet, that you want to edit, on the *Subnets page*;
 - click on the **Actions** icon and select the **Edit** in the list of available options;
 - update the Name, Allocation pools, DNS nameservers, Gateway IP, Host routs or state of DHCP and gateway state on the next opened *Edit Subnet window*, and click on the SAVE icon:
 ![](../../../assets/images/networks/8.png?classes=border,shadow)